Here are some of the more common questions that are often asked about my counselling service.

 What happens during counselling?

-Counselling is a collaborative process where you can bring whatever’s troubling you, in a space that’s supportive, compassionate and grounded in care.
+Counselling is a collaborative process.
+You can bring whatever’s troubling you to a space that’s supportive, compassionate, and grounded in care.

 You don’t need to have everything figured out before you come—many people start therapy unsure of where to begin.
-I’ll take time to get to know you and your story and I’ll listen with empathy and curiosity as we explore the emotions, patterns and experiences that may be affecting your wellbeing or relationships.
+I’ll take time to get to know you and your story.
+I’ll listen with empathy and curiosity.
+Together, we will explore the emotions, patterns, and experiences that may be affecting your wellbeing or relationships.

-Together, we’ll gently explore what’s going on beneath the surface and begin to make sense of the feelings that may be keeping you stuck.
-Whether you’re coming for help with anxiety, depression, trauma, self-esteem, relationship struggles, or personal growth, I’ll meet you as you are, with respect, honesty and warmth.
+Together, we’ll gently explore what’s going on beneath the surface.
+We will begin to make sense of the feelings that may be keeping you stuck.
+Whether you need help with anxiety, depression, trauma, or self-esteem, I’ll meet you as you are.
+We can also address relationship struggles or focus on personal growth.
+I will do so with respect, honesty, and warmth.

 Do you work with couples?

-Yes, I am trained in Emotionally Focused Couples Therapy (EFT), a highly effective and evidence-based approach for helping couples heal and strengthen their relationships.
+Yes, I am trained in couples counselling, relationship counselling, what used to be called marriage guidance.
+I have studied Emotionally Focused Couples Therapy (EFT), a highly effective and evidence-based approach for helping couples heal.
 EFT focuses on creating secure emotional connections, rebuilding trust and improving communication to foster lasting, meaningful bonds.

-If you and your partner are facing challenges or simply want to deepen your connection, I offer a compassionate space to explore and work through those issues together.
+If you and your partner are facing challenges, I provide a compassionate space to explore these issues.
+If you simply want to deepen your connection, we can work through that together.

 I am a therapist, do you offer supervision?

-Yes, I currently offer affordable, supportive supervision for counselling professionals.
-Drawing on my extensive experience in both counselling and supervision training, I provide a reflective and compassionate space to explore your clinical work, ethical questions and professional development.
+Yes, I offer supportive supervision for counselling professionals.
+I draw on my extensive experience in both counselling and supervision training.
+I provide a reflective and compassionate space to explore your clinical work.
+We can also discuss ethical questions and professional development.

-My approach to supervision is collaborative and tailored to your individual needs, whether you are newly qualified or an experienced practitioner.
-I aim to help you deepen your self-awareness, strengthen your skills, and maintain your wellbeing as you support others.
+My approach to supervision is collaborative.
+It is tailored to your individual needs.
+This applies whether you are newly qualified or an experienced practitioner.
+I aim to help you deepen your self-awareness, strengthen your skills and maintain your wellbeing as you support others.

-For more information on session options, fees, and how to get started, please visit the Supervision page or get in touch directly.
+For more information on session options, fees, and how to get started, please visit my Supervision page.
+You can also get in touch directly.